 We were brought in on a large Historical Renovation Media Blasting project in Overland Park, Kansas.
 Some may recognize the property as the old King Louie Bowling Alley and Ice Rink building.

-The project required all the wood surfaces to be brought back to the original state.
+The project required all the wood surfaces to be brought back to their original state.
 To achieve that result, we media blasted the wood surfaces to remove the existing paint and sealer.
-The project also required a mock up or demo area to blast first to make sure we could achieve the correct restored appearance, desired outcome for our customer.
+The project also required a mock-up or demo area to blast first to make sure we could achieve the correct restored appearance and desired outcome for our client.

-The mock up also measured our actual production, cleaning rate compared to the production needed to fit within the project timeline.
+The mock-up also measured our actual production, and cleaning rate compared to the production needed to fit within the project timeline.
 To accommodate the project deadline, we mobilized multiple crews to provide up to three blasters at a time to expedite the renovation process.
-In terms of size, the project was over 40,000 square feet in area to be blasted and cleaned.
-The project area was sealed off and large fans were installed to control the air flow.
-Air flow control is important when dry blasting to keep dust from contaminating and migrating to other areas of the property.
+In terms of size, the project was over 40,000 square feet in the area to be blasted and cleaned.
+The project area was sealed off and large fans were installed to control the airflow.
+Airflow control is important when dry blasting to keep dust from contaminating and migrating to other areas of the property.